matsengrp/gcreplay/nextflow/README.md

 * `--save_pkl_trees` is a boolean parameter specifying whether to save the ete trees as pickle files.
 This can be very memory intensive when there are many logged tree iterations for each tree.

-## Input files

-Given the main replay pipeline has been run, we can now use the intermediate files that provide a single csv for each GC in the pipeline manifest, containing all observed BCR's (e.g. [results/archive/2024-05-15-full/single_gc_wrangle/](results/archive/2024-05-15-full/single_gc_wrangle/)).
-From here, we simply need to convert

-## Output files